jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 __Side Note:__ Following-up with the debate, it seemed like John wasn’t listening to Bob, when John said:
 >It's hard to design something well if you don't think about the whole design problem at once.
 TDD explicitly prohibits developers from writing more code than is needed to pass the current test; this discourages the kind of strategic thinking needed for good design.

 But that’s not what Bob is saying about TDD.
-You can step back and think about the overall design.
+You can step back and think about the overall design strategically.

 John has a few more discouraging things to say about TDD, and then he drops this: